cloudstateio/springboot-support/docs/src/main/paradox/gettingstarted.md

 To work Cloudstate requires that the descriptors of the protobuf's files are explicitly registered.
 We have two ways to do this:

-* Via Springboot by creating a Spring Boot Configuration class and registering these types accordingly.
+* Via Spring Boot by creating a Spring Boot Configuration class and registering these types accordingly.
 * Programmatically way we’ll explain later in @ref:[Conventions and Restrictions](conventions.md).

 Here is an example of a suitable configuration class: